GiadaSimionato/Reasoning_Agents_2020/README.md

 ## Video
 In this folder the videos of the 3 experiments are presented:
 * Experiment1: contains videos taken by working with Level 3 of BabyAI framework:
-  * Video_BEHAVIOUR_Eat: the agent "eats" objects found during its path to quickly complete the task and reach the goal
+  * Video_BEHAVIOUR_Eat: the agent "eats" objects that he finds in his path, to quickly complete the task and reach the goal
   * Video_VANILLA: the only goal of the agent is to reach the red ball
-  * Video_VISIT_AND_PICK_RB: the agent has to visit a box before going to the red ball
+  * Video_VISIT_AND_PICK_RB: the agent has to visit and pick a box before going to the red ball
-  * Video_VISIT_AND_PICK_MultiRB: the task of the agent is the same as the previous video, but it was performed using the MultiBolt
+  * Video_VISIT_AND_PICK_MultiRB: the task of the agent is the same as in the previous video, but it was performed using the MultiBolt

 * Experiment2: contains videos taken by working with Level 2 of BabyAI framework:
-  * Video_BEHAVIOUR_KeyBallAndBallKey: the agent has to see a grey key and a grey ball, in any order, before reaching the        red ball
+  * Video_BEHAVIOUR_KeyBallAndBallKey: the agent has to see a grey key and a grey ball, without ant order specification, before reaching the red ball
-  * Video_BEHAVIOUR_TAKE_KEY: the agent finds a key and then it goes to the red ball
+  * Video_BEHAVIOUR_TAKE_KEY: the agent finds and takes a key before going to the red ball
-  * Video_OBJECT_VISIT_BallKey: the agent has to visit a grey ball before seeing a grey key, then it has to go to the red ball
+  * Video_OBJECT_VISIT_BallKey: the agent has to visit a grey ball before seeing a grey key, then it has to reach the red ball
-  * Video_VANILLA: the only goal of the agent is to reach the red ball
+  * Video_VANILLA: the only goal of the agent is to go to the red ball

 * Experiment3: contains videos taken by working with Level 3 of BabyAI framework:
-  * out_rallentato: the agent takes a key and, if he is near a box, he leaves the key and he goes to the red ball
+  * out_rallentato: the agent takes a key and, if he is near a box, he leaves the key and goes to the red ball

 ## BabyAI and Restraining Bolts